canxium/docs/src/guide/essentials/how-to-mine.md

   - Adequate hardware for solving proof-of-work challenges using Canxium's supported algorithms.
 - **Benefits**:
   - Maximum autonomy and reward retention.
-  - Aligns with the decentralized philosophy of offline mining.
+  - Aligns with the decentralized philosophy of Retained PoW mining.

 You have to start a pool by yourself using this Docker Image: [Open-Canxium-Pool](https://hub.docker.com/r/canxium/open-canxium-pool)